 - Neuroanatomy and physiology in an anxiety vulnerable rat strain

 The interdisciplinary nature of the neuroscience major allows students to double major or minor in other academic disciplines.
 In particular, a number or courses in the neuroscience major also satisfy requirements in the psychology, biology, and chemistry majors.
-For details, talk to the neuroscience faculty and see sample neuroscience schedules.
+Find out more about Biology at Carthage, Chemistry at Carthage, and Psychological Science at Carthage.

-Like many academic departments and programs at Carthage, the Neuroscience Program offers students the opportunity to work for the program in return for a scholarship.
+Like many academic departments and programs at Carthage, the Neuroscience Department offers students the opportunity to work for the department in return for a scholarship.
 The department appoints one student fellow each year.
 The fellow receives a reduction in tuition, assists faculty, and offers other students free tutoring.